The Graph Minor Structure Theorem through Bidimensionality: The lower bound

+By \cref{uncoordinated} we know that if $\bdim(G,X)≥ck$ then $G$ contains a rooted $k$-wall $(W^+,X)$ as a subgraph.
+Let $W$ be the $k$-wall obtained if we remove from $W$ its hairs.
+By applying the conclusion of the previous paragraph on $W$, we may find a subwall $W''$ that is a flat $8r$-wall of $G$.
+We next attach to each maximally induced path of $W''$ one of the hairs from $W^+$.
+The flatness of the $8r$-wall $W''$ and the existence of a hair attached to every maximally induced path of $W$ permits to contract edges in $G$ so to contract $W''$ to a partially triangulated $(r\times r)$ where each vertex has a precursor in $X$.
+This can be done by using the concept of ``canonical partitions'' as in \cite[Subsection 3.1]{SauST23kapex}. \end{proof}

-For $k\in\mathbb{N}_{{\geq 1}},$ a graph is a \emph{crossed $k$-grid} if it can be obtained as follows: first take the $\big((k+2)\times (k+2)\big)$-grid, then remove all outermost layer edges (edges with both endpoints of degree $<4$), subdivide each of the remaining edges at least once and then take the line graph.
+For $k\in\mathbb{N}_{{\geq 1}},$ a graph is a \emph{crossed $k$-grid} if it can be obtained as follows: first take the $\big((k+2)\times (k+2)\big)$-grid, then remove all outermost layer edges (edges with both endpoints of degree $<4$), subdivide each of the remaining edges at least once and then take the line graph of the resulting graph, i.e., correspond a vertex to each edge and make two vertices adjacent if the corresponding edges share an endpoint (see \cref{liquidating}).